-- Original Articles of Association and subsequent agreed changes - The SMART original development plan and subsequent changes - SMART Strategic Plan and updates - Trust Board Minutes - Relevant subcommittee minutes e.g. Resources, Learning, People etc - · Annual Report and Accounts from audit - Non-identifiable aggregated Trust Board Skills Audit - Any documents on the review of the Trust Board's activities and capability - A survey conducted on the basis of the MAT Assurance Framework
+- Original Articles of Association and subsequent agreed changes - The SMART original development plan and subsequent changes - SMART Strategic Plan and updates - Trust Board Minutes - · Relevant sub committee minutes e.g. Resources, Learning, People etc - Annual Report and Accounts from audit - Non-identifiable aggregated Trust Board Skills Audit - Any documents on the review of the Trust Board's activities and capability - A survey conducted on the basis of the MAT Assurance Framework

-The Trust Board Chair has prepared a report against each of these questions which has been presented and accepted by Members.
+The Trust Board Chair will prepare a report against each of these questions which will be presented to Members prior to their AGM in December.